knickels/Player-Stage-Manual/WORLDFILES.md

 be from 50cm off the ground to 1m then I could use `z [0.5 1]`.

 Now in the same way as we built the body we can add on some teeth for Bigbob to collect rubbish between.
-Figure [fig_BuildingAWorld_BuildingRobot_ExampleRobot_Body_BigbobTeeth] shows Bigbob with teeth plotted onto a cartesian grid:
+Figure 7 shows Bigbob with teeth plotted onto a cartesian grid:

 <!--- Figure --->